go.to/

 The song for Rudolf III - TV series

-In 1967 the Czechoslovakian TV started a very popular musical series "Pisen pro Rudolfa III" (The song for the king Rudolf III) where the most popular Czechoslovakian artists performed their latest hits and acted.
-Among the biggest pop stars there was already established Marta Kubisova and the new in business 20-year-old Helena Vondrackova.
-The series were aired until August 1968 when the Russian troops entered Prague.
+In 1967 the Czechoslovakian TV started a very popular musical series "Pisen pro Rudolfa III" (The song for the king Rudolf III) where the most popular Czechoslovakian artists performed their latest hits.
+Among the biggest pop stars there was already established Marta Kubisova and 20-year-old Helena Vondrackova.
+The series were broadcasted until August 1968 when the Russian troops entered Prague.

 1968